 In the topic of fluid mechanics, research was oriented prevailingly to rheometry of industrially used liquids and polymers, rheology and modelling of hydrodynamics of suspensions in wellbore drilling, biorheology of blood properties and a reduction of inner friction in liquid flow by means of polymeric and micellar additives.
 In the topic of flow of disperse systems an attention was paid to sedimentation and densifying of suspensions, local flow characteristics of low-, medium- and high-concentrated fine-grained suspensions; research also continued in the system pipelines-liquid-capsules.
 At the turn of the 80s’ and 90s’ research was substantially strengthened in the topics of hydrology and environmental protection, widened by transport processes in the reservoirs, transport of water, pollutants and nutrients in non-saturated and saturated zones, and analyzing horizontal rainfalls and hydrology in mountainous catchments.

 In 1993, after a separation of the former Czechoslovakia to the Czech Republic and the Slovak Republic, the Institute became a part of The Czech Academy of Sciences.
 In accord with Act No. 283/1992 Coll., on The Czech Academy of Sciences (CAS), and other legal regulations the Institute became a state budgetary, later contributary, organization.
-After reorganization at the beginning of 1993 the Institute was composed of two research departments: the Department of Mechanics of Fluids and Disperse Systems, and the Department of Hydrodynamics of Biosphere and Biomechanics (at present the Department of Hydrology and the Environment).
+After reorganization at the beginning of 1993 the Institute was composed of two research departments: the Department of Mechanics of Fluids and Disperse Systems, and the Department of Hydrodynamics of Biosphere and Biomechanics (at present the Department of Fluid Mechanics and the Department of Water Resources).
 The Department of Economy and Services carries out administrative, financial and workshop services.
 At present in accord with Act No 130/2002 Coll., on The support of research and development from public funds the Institute has been a public research organization (abbreviated as v. v. i.).
 Now research is dominantly oriented to the topics in Fluid Mechanics, Hydrology, Rheology and Water Treatment Processes, which are applicable in their final phases in practice.